USCGC Fir (WLB-213)

 USCGC Fir (WLB-213) is a Juniper-class cutter of the United States Coast Guard.
-USCGC Fir is under the Operational Control (OPCON) of the Commander of the Thirteenth Coast Guard District and is homeported in Astoria, Oregon.
-Fir's primary area of responsibility is the coastal waters, river bars and high seas of the Washingtonian and Oregonian coasts.
+USCGC Fir is under the Operational Control (OPCON) of the Commander of the Seventeenth Coast Guard District and is homeported in Cordova, Alaska.
+Fir's primary mission is to service and maintain 132 aids to navigation around the Gulf of Alaska.
+The buoys USCGC Fir maintains are essential to commercial vessel traffic in major shipping ports of the Prince William Sound such as Valdez, Cordova, as well as across the Gulf of Alaska in Yakutat.
 USCGC Fir conducts heavy lift aids to navigation operations, law enforcement and other missions as directed.

 Construction and characteristics

 USCGC Fir was built by the Marinette Marine Corporation in Wisconsin, launched on 18 August 2003 and commissioned on 8 November 2003.
 She has a length of 225 ft, a beam of 46 ft, and a draft of 13 ft.
 Fir is propelled by two Caterpillar diesel engines rated at 3,100 horsepower, and has a top speed of 16 knots.
 She has a single controllable-pitch propeller, which along with bow and stern thrusters, allow the ship to be maneuvered to set buoys close offshore and in restricted waters.
 A dynamic global positioning system coupled with machinery plant controls and a chart display and information system allow station-keeping of the ship with an accuracy of within five meters of the planned position without human intervention.
 Fir is also equipped with an oil-skimming system known as the Spilled Oil Recovery System (SORS), which is used in her mission of maritime environmental protection.
 The cutter has a 2,875 square foot buoy deck area with a crane that is used for servicing large ocean buoys.

-Fir is equipped with a dynamic positioning system that utilizes a bow thruster, stern truster and the ship's controllable pitch propeller to hold the ship's position and heading at the push of a button.
+Fir is equipped with a dynamic positioning system that utilizes a bow thruster, stern thruster and the ship's controllable pitch propeller to hold the ship's position and heading at the push of a button.
 The dynamic positioning system relies on inputs from the Differential Global Positioning System.
 In dynamic positioning mode the ship can be driven with a joystick from several locations on the bridge, and from a mobile ship control console.

 The ship recently converted all of its lighted aids to navigation from incandescent to LED lights.
 Fir is the first unit in the U.S. Coast Guard to do so.

 As a heavy lift platform Fir has a 20-ton hydraulic crane, a chain in-haul system and 4 heavy cross-deck winches.
 Fir carries two small boats; a cutter boat large (CB-L), specifically designed for law enforcement, and a C.G.
 Standard Utility Boat (UTL).

 Fir is armed with several .50 caliber heavy machine guns, M240 light machine guns, and other small arms for law enforcement and defense operations.
 In accordance with United States and international law, Fir is considered an American warship.